York boat: Current uses

 York boat under construction showing use of heavy materials.

 A York boat was featured in the Hayes River program of Great Canadian Rivers series on TVO in 2001.
-The documentary shows a reconstructed boat, the Maryann Muminawatum, rowed from Norway House by eight rowers, a coxwain, and a steersman.
+The documentary shows a reconstructed boat, the Maryann Muminawatum, rowed from Norway House by eight rowers, a coxswain, and a steersman.
 Unlike the Hudson's Bay reconstruction, the replica York boat in this video shows crudely carved oars with the midsection left as a thick beam to counterbalance the weight of the loom and blade outside of the pivot point the while the rowers' end tapers to a slender handle.

 The Canadian TV documentary Quest for the Bay in 2002 described using a York boat to travel from Lake Winnipeg to Hudson Bay.

 York boat races can still be seen in Norway House, Manitoba.
 Racers compete for a $25,000 top prize in a celebration called Treaty & York Boat Days.

 In June 2011, GeoTourism Canada and Flow North Paddling Company recreated a historical expedition on the Peace River, rowing a York boat 10 m long the 538 km from Fort Dunvegan to Fort Vermilion.

 In 2014, three new York Boats were installed at Lower Fort Garry, National Historic Site (Manitoba).
 This was part of a Parks Canada, National Reconciliation with the Metis People.